By Priority — Quick Answer

 Northern Circuit — Serengeti · Ngorongoro · Tarangire · Lake Manyara

-Tanzania's Northern Circuit is the most-booked 7-day African safari for good reasons.
-Serengeti (14,763 sq km) offers the largest intact savanna ecosystem in Africa.
-Ngorongoro Crater delivers Big Five in a single morning with resident black rhinos.
-Tarangire and Lake Manyara provide variety.
-Arusha serves as the operational base, 45 minutes from Kilimanjaro International Airport (JRO).
-Drive times between parks are manageable (2–4 hours), which makes a 7-day circuit work efficiently.
-Great Migration presence 8 months a year (Dec–Mar Ndutu calving, Apr–Jul central/western, Aug–Oct northern Mara River).
-Where it wins: first-time travellers, Big Five efficiency, migration presence, cost-to-experience balance at mid-range tier.
-Where it's limited: not malaria-free, some lodge age restrictions for families.
+Tanzania's Northern Circuit is the most-booked 7-day African safari and the one we know best.
+Serengeti at 14,763 sq km is the largest intact savanna ecosystem in Africa.
+Ngorongoro Crater delivers Big Five in a single morning descent through Lodoare Gate and the Seneto road, with resident black rhinos in the Lerai grassland.
+Tarangire and Lake Manyara cover the woodland and groundwater-forest ecosystems.
+Arusha is the operational base, 45 minutes from Kilimanjaro International Airport (JRO), and drive times between parks (2–4 hours) make a 7-day circuit work cleanly.
+Migration presence holds 8 months a year — Ndutu calving Dec–Mar (the herds split unpredictably late January depending on short rains), central and western movement Apr–Jul, northern Serengeti and Mara River Aug–Oct.
+Where it wins: first-time travellers, Big Five efficiency, migration days, mid-range cost-to-experience balance.
+Where it's limited: not malaria-free, lodge age restrictions at some camps.
 Named guides Geoffrey Komba, William Mwasimba, and Isaac Munuo handle most Safari-TZ bookings.
 Read our complete 7-day Tanzania safari guide.

 Pricing: $2,490–$18,600ppBest: Jul–Oct, Jan–Feb7-day: Ideal